ExpediaGroup/bull/README.md

 * the class's fields that have to be copied must not be static

-More sample beans can be found in the test package: `com.hotels.beans.sample`
+More sample beans can be found in the test package: `com.expediagroup.beans.sample`

 ## Third-party library comparison